-Step challenges are a great way to promote fitness in any corporate wellness program.
+Step challenges (a type of wellness challenge) are a great way to promote fitness in any corporate wellness program.
 They are low cost and, if done correctly, can be very engaging and easy to participate in.
 You don’t have to be a fitness guru to participate in a step challenge and there are many ways to create one that fits your office culture.
 In an effort to trim the budget, some companies use Excel or Google Sheets to keep track of participants’ progress.
 Step challenges established in this manner are inefficient, and more costly than you think.
 Here are 10 reasons why you should reconsider using a spreadsheet to manage your company’s step challenge:

 - It’s time consuming for administrators.
 Maintaining a spreadsheet can eat away at valuable HR time.
 Having employees email in their steps means it arrives in a variety of formats and at different times.
 That’s hours of work for an admin and it’s not fun.
 Also, as a non-essential program, it’s more likely to be put on the back burner or abandoned entirely.
 The high cost of an administrator’s time also means a far lower chance that the challenge will be repeated.
+If you are looking to explore wellness vendors to take away administrative work, please check out these 11 questions to ask your wellness challenge vendor.

 - It’s time consuming for employees.
 Manually keeping track of steps and then sending them to HR is not a good use of employee time.
 It’s also hard to remember since it’s not a part of anyone’s routine (nor should it be).
+Want to see an example of a great user experience for employees?
+Check out how this construction company got it’s employees to walk 100,000 miles!

 - It’s prone to errors and inaccuracies.
 Step trackers that don’t connect to a smartphone often reset step data on a daily or weekly basis.
 That means older data frequently gets lost before it can be used.
-Some employees just guestimate their steps, which defeats a lot of the purpose of the challenge.
+Some employees just guesstimate their steps, which defeats a lot of the purpose of the challenge.
 Regardless of how employees track their steps, they’re self-reported to HR on the honor system, which is prone to exaggeration and cheating.
 Once HR gets the data, there’s also the possibility that it won’t be tracked correctly in Excel, causing even further inaccuracies.
 The process is just fraught with opportunities for human error!

 - It’s more difficult to study the data.
 Is the step challenge effective, or would a different fitness program be a better fit for your company?
 What’s the participation rate?
 Crunching the numbers is much more laborious in these instances.